IBMSpectrumComputing/lsf-kubernetes/doc/README_LSF.md

 #### 7) Configure the Kubernetes hostname map in lsf.cluster

 Often Kubernetes installations use different hostnames than LSF.
 For example, IBM Cloud Private uses IP addresses as hostnames.
-LSF uses the string resource `kube_name` to configure the Kubernetes nodename.
+LSF uses the string resource `kube_name` to configure the mapping between the LSF hostname and the Kubernete's nodename.
 The example below shows how to configure the Kubernetes nodenames by configuring the kube_name resource in the Hosts section of the lsf.cluster file.

 ```
 # $LSF_ENVDIR/lsf.cluster.cluster0